tochman/the_blue_print/chapters/10-the-journey-continues.md

 - Does it have a healthy community?
 - Is it likely to remain relevant in the future?

-## Navigating React's Evolving landscape
+## Navigating React's evolving landscape

 React's ecosystem changes rapidly, which can feel overwhelming.
 Here's how to stay current without burning out or constantly switching technologies.